brandoneanderson/FoodNationApp/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User can input information about themselves, preferences and their meal goals for app evaluation.
-* User can search for vacation places based on location, activities, cost, and dates.
+* User can scroll through a list of meals with recipes that are based on user preferences.
-* User can view detailed information about each vacation place, including activities and costs.
+* User can view detailed information about each meal place, including costs, ingredients, time it takes to prepare.
-* User can see real-time data on the cheapest deals for vacations.
+* User can see real-time data on the trending foods for protein intake.
-* User can create a list of favorite vacation places.
+* User can create a list of favorite meals.
-* User can subscribe for access to more vacation options and exclusive deals.
-* User can engage with the community by sharing experiences and recommendations.

 **Optional Nice-to-have Stories**